Cooking Gorgeous

 Storage and Freezing

-• Storage: Keep the loaf in an airtight container at room temperature for up to 3 days.
+Store the loaf in an airtight container or bread bag at room temperature for up to 3 days.
+Keep it away from direct heat and sunlight.

-• Freezing: For longer storage, slice your loaf and place it in a zip-top bag.
-You can keep them in the freezer for up to 3 months.
-Simply toast the slices whenever you need them!
+For longer storage, slice the bread and place the slices in a freezer bag.
+Freeze for up to 3 months.

 Recipe FAQs